instruct-rb/.github/profile/README.md

-## Instruct Ruby
-_Instruct LLMs to do what you want using Ruby ❤️_

-Read more on the website [instruct-rb.com](https://instruct-rb.com).
+Learn more about instruct-rb on the website [instruct-rb.com](https://instruct-rb.com).